Rhys Muldoon: Career

-Muldoon has starred in numerous television roles including Farscape, Rake, The Secret River, Childhood's End, Offspring, Jack Irish, Miss Fisher's Murder Mysteries, Bastard Boys, House Husbands, Play School the high rating Who Killed Dr Bogle and Mrs Chandler?, the BAFTA nominated Lockie Leonard based on the books by Australian writer Tim Winton, Blackjack with Colin Friels, the multiple AFI award-winning Grass Roots (series 1 and 2) as the scheming general manager Greg Dominelli, Secret Life of Us, Big Sky, and The Genie From Down Under.
+Muldoon has starred in numerous television programs including Farscape, Rake, The Secret River, Childhood's End, Offspring, Jack Irish, Miss Fisher's Murder Mysteries, Bastard Boys, House Husbands, Play School the high rating Who Killed Dr Bogle and Mrs Chandler?, the BAFTA nominated Lockie Leonard based on the books by Australian writer Tim Winton, Blackjack with Colin Friels, the multiple AFI award-winning Grass Roots (series 1 and 2) as the scheming general manager Greg Dominelli, Secret Life of Us, Big Sky, and The Genie From Down Under.
 He featured regularly on the ABC news and current affairs programs The Drum and on Sky News.
 He also featured in The Killing Season for Foxtel and Dead Lucky for SBS/Netflix.

-In film, Muldoon has appeared in the Oscar-nominated film The Saviour (2006), Ladykiller (1993), Gristle (1998), Mumbo Jumbo (1999), Danny Deckchair (2003), The Crop (2004), Second Chance (2005), The Extra (2005), Valentine's Day (2007), the hit of the 2008 Tribeca Film Festival, Bitter & Twisted and Steven Soderbergh's "Secret Film Project" (2010).
+In film, Muldoon has appeared in the Oscar-nominated film The Saviour (2006), Ladykiller (1993), Gristle (1998), Mumbo Jumbo (1999), Danny Deckchair (2003), The Crop (2004), Second Chance (2005), The Extra (2005), Valentine's Day (2007), the hit of the 2008 Tribeca Film Festival, Bitter & Twisted and Steven Soderbergh's Secret Film Project (2010).
 In 2019, Muldoon appeared as Craig in the teen movie Bilched written by Hal Cumpston, that won Grand Prix Feature Film at the Chelsea Film Festival.

-He has voiced various books, including Shane Warne's autobiography "No Spin", Glen Maxwell's autobiography "The Showman", John Eales' autobiography, Nick Earls' book "Gotham", Tony Jones' "The Twentieth Man".
+He has voiced various books, including Shane Warne's autobiography No Spin, Glen Maxwell's autobiography The Showman, John Eales' autobiography, Nick Earls' book Gotham and Tony Jones' The Twentieth Man.

+In 2026, after a short period as a staffer for the Australian Labor Party, he was stood down for obscene, sexual, abusive and misogynistic social media posts regarding the journalist Peta Credlin, Senator Jacinta Nampijinpa Price and others.